top of page

 7. There are always other options.
 There are ways of sharing power and living together in peace if we are willing to explore the possibilities.

 The bottom line is – whether we are talking about Israel, Iran, Azerbaijan, Afghanistan, or even China, for that matter – if any country or region is going to make a modern, peaceful state in the future, and live in peace with its neighbors, it cannot be a theocracy, nor can it persecute believers in any religion.
 It cannot discriminate against any of its citizens; all must be equal under the law.
 The laws themselves must be made according to international standards, with fairness for all, and guaranteeing basic freedoms.
 People cannot be stripped of their land because a religious government (or an atheistic one) requires that some people who believe in one religion have fewer rights than other people who belong to the majority religion in that area.
 People cannot treat others in a manner that they would consider abuse if it were done to members of their own religion in another part of the world.
 Spiritual principles should be followed in making laws and policies, but only those principles that are universal and can be agreed upon by all religions.
-These principles include fairness, empathy, tolerance, friendship, love for all, and the conviction that all disagreements can be solved non-violently.
+These principles include fairness, empathy, tolerance, friendship, love for all, and the conviction that any disagreement can be solved non-violently.
 Except for basic rules of attire in public to which all can agree, people should neither be forced to wear any covering nor to remove any such covering.
 Not only should Christians, Jews, and Muslims people who share a common bond in the monotheism of Abraham – stop treating one another like mortal enemies, but Hindus, Buddhists, Sikhs, and others whose religions do not originate with the teachings of Abraham should also be fully welcome to live in all parts of the Middle East as equals.

 The new dynamic will be one of both extreme cosmopolitanism and close-knit community at the same time.
 People will be lifelong friends with others from all parts of the world and of all faiths.
 They will welcome acquaintances and relatives of all hues and all religions who visit from afar, and they will also travel widely themselves, where they will see near mirror images of their own co-op community in all corners of the globe.
 They will simultaneously have the sense that the whole world is theirs and that it belongs to everyone else as well.
 Jews have always called themselves God’s chosen people, but in the future, they will realize that everyone has equal access to God.
 Jews have believed for millennia that the land of Israel is God’s gift to them.
 The truth is that the entire world is God’s gift to all of us.
-Muslims, Jews, and Christians have all felt that their religion is the one true faith that can allow a person’s soul to be saved, but they will all realize that salvation is (1) difficult to define without wisdom, and (2) open to Hindus, Buddhists, Sikhs, and others as well.
+Muslims, Jews, and Christians have all felt that their religion is the one true faith that can allow a person’s soul to be saved, but they will all realize that salvation is (1) difficult to even define, and (2) open to Hindus, Buddhists, Sikhs, and others as well.
 When people take the time to thoroughly research, understand, and directly experience other religions, they cannot help but gain a deep respect for the wisdom contained within.
 When this dream of today becomes the reality of tomorrow, the land upon which people live will no longer be a source of contention.
-There will be no more concept of one spot of land being holier than another, or of one area belonging exclusively to one group.
+There will be no more widely-held belief that one spot of land is holier than another, or that one area belongs exclusively to one group.
 Just as mosques and temples are popping up in the West, so will spiritual centers of all kinds soon appear in all corners of the Middle East.
-History will be studied for its lessons and historic holy sites will be protected, but the past will no longer serve to propel future generations into conflict.
+History will be studied for its lessons and historic holy sites will be protected, but bad examples from the past will no longer serve to propel future generations into conflict.

 UTOPIA IS A STATE OF MIND